alvarop/protox/README.md

 Using a python script to process Logic captured SPI data (from CSV) to more manageable chunks

+See notes.md for project notes and intermediate results.
+See checksum.py for packet checksum computation and explanation.
+See sync.md for notes on device sync protocol

 ~~Since the CS signal wasn't captured properly, relying on time between bytes to determine if byte is part of current or new 'packet'~~

 This works *most* of the time, but we do get some split packets from time to time.